andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/distinguishing-between-multiple-uiactionsheets-with-swift.md

 ### Using UIView Tags

-Essentially, I chose to make use of the <span class="lang:swift decode:true  crayon-inline " >tag</span> property, which all UIView subclasses inherit.
-The [UIView Class Reference documentation specifies][2] that the <span class="lang:swift decode:true  crayon-inline " >tag</span> property can be used to identify the view at runtime:
+Essentially, I chose to make use of the `tag` property, which all UIView subclasses inherit.
+The [UIView Class Reference documentation specifies][2] that the `tag` property can be used to identify the view at runtime:

 > You can set the value of this tag and use that value to identify the view later.